caesarakalaeii/guireader/README.md

 # guireader
-gui reader used for reading GUIs without interfering with memory access
+gui reader used to read GUIs without interfering with memory access
-Currently, no config file, no variable pixelreads, no variable .mp3 very basic prototype

-Quick start guide:  DEPRECATED, will add new instructions soon Download the code
+Quick start guide:  DEPRECATED, will add new instructions soon
+Download the code
-Open in the IDE of you choice (IntelliJ is preferred by me) Only File you need to edit is Main.java
+Open in the IDE of you choice (IntelliJ is preferred by me)
+Only File you need to edit is Main.java
 In line 65 edit the String to math the location and file which you want to be played
 In line 105 edit the parameters, best is to screenshot the complete screen and look the pixel values up in a image editor: